borgbackup/borg/docs/development.rst

 embedded in the program (see archiver.py).
 These are committed to git for easier use by packagers downstream.

-When a command is added, a commandline flag changed, added or removed, the usage docs need to be rebuilt as well::
+When a command is added, a command line flag changed, added or removed, the usage docs need to be rebuilt as well::

   python setup.py build_usage